 13. Living Needs and Family Lifestyles:

 Think about the time you presently spend in your current rooms and why.
-Some families like to make the kitchen the focal point for daily family gatherings and would require a large sunny eat in kitchen with lots of space, others prefer a den or family room with lots of room for roomy sofas and a fire place.
-How do you plan to entertain?
-Do you want a formal dinning room and traditional living room for large formal entertaining, or do you prefer small relaxed family get-together’s.
+Some families like to make the kitchen the focal point for daily family gatherings and would require a large sunny eat-in kitchen with lots of space, others prefer a den or family room with lots of room for large sofas and a fireplace.

 14. Light Patterns: